Ms Caroline Wormell

 Mesh-free solving of nonlinear PDEs via forward-backward SDEs.
 Talk at ANZIAM (2019).

 Validity of linear response theory in high-dimensional deterministic dynamical systems.
-Talk at University of Potsdam (2018).
+Seminar at University of Potsdam (2018).
 Slides

 Chebyshev Galerkin methods for transfer operators in uniformly-expanding dynamics.
-Talk at Centro di Giorgi (2018).
+Seminar at Centro di Giorgi, Pisa (2018).

 Rigorous and accurate numerical computation for intermittent maps.
 Talk at Dynamics Days Europe (2018).

 Tight coupling bounds on decay of correlations in Markovian uniformly expanding dynamics.
-Talk at Sydney Dynamics Group (2018).
+Seminar at Sydney Dynamics Group (2018).

 Linear response in weakly-coupled systems.
 Talk at ANZIAM (2018).
 Slides